prevwong/reka.js/docs/concepts/externals.md

 ## External Globals

-The next type of externals are External Globals.
-These are useful for when you need to expose some variables that could provide additional functionality for the end-users.
+The next type of externals is External Globals.
+These are useful when you need to expose some variables that could provide additional functionality for the end users.
 For example, you could expose an external global that returns a random number:

 ```tsx
 const reka = Reka.create({